Hohai University

-Hohai University (HHU; 河海大学 (Héhǎi Dàxué)) is a public research university in Nanjing, Jiangsu, China.
-It is under the direct administration of the Ministry of Education of China, and previously administered by the Ministry of Water Resources from 1958 to 2000.
+Hohai University (HHU; 河海大学 (Héhǎi Dàxué)) is a public university in Nanjing, Jiangsu, China.
+It is affiliated with the Ministry of Education of China, and co-sponsored by the Ministry of Education, the Ministry of Water Resources, the State Oceanic Administration, and the Jiangsu Provincial People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 Named after "Hohai (河海)", literally means river and sea in Chinese, it is a comprehensive university famous in the disciplines related to hydrology, water resources, hydraulic engineering, coastal engineering and marine engineering and has cultivated numerous talents for the development of China's water conservancy.

-Hohai University is part of the former Project 211 and the Chinese state Double First Class University Plan for National Key Universities of China.

-Hohai University ranked 501-600th globally and 60th in China for Academic Ranking of World Universities 2021.

 History

 Hohai Civil Engineering School was founded in 1915.
 Later it was merged with the Department of Engineering of National Southeastern University and became Hohai College of Engineering in 1924.
 It was incorporated into the Dyisyi Chungshan University, becoming the Department of Water Resources, of later National Central University in 1928.

-With the establishment of the People’s Republic of China in 1949, it became the Department of Water Resources, Nanjing University.
+With the establishment of the People's Republic of China in 1949, it became the Department of Water Resources, Nanjing University.
 In 1952 the Departments of Water Conservancy, Hydrology, and Water Resources of Nanjing University, Jiaotong University, Tongji University, Zhejiang University and the East China Engineering School of Water Resources were merged into the East China Technical University of Water Resources.
 In 1985 it became what it is named today, the Hohai University, under the authority of Deng Xiaoping.

 Campuses and facilities

 Hohai University has three campuses, occupying a total of 132 hectares (326 acres).
 The main campus, covering 45 hectares (111 acres), is located at the northern foot of Qingliang Hill in Nanjing.
-With green shade trees, fragrant flowers in four seasons and an elegant environment, it is one of the 300 Best Green Campuses, and has won Jiangsu Provincial Award of Garden University.
 A secondary campus was established in February 1986 in Changzhou, a city between Shanghai and Nanjing.
-Fully equipped, it occupies an area of 30 hectares in the High-Tech Development Zone of Changzhou.
+It occupies an area of 30 hectares in the High-Tech Development Zone of Changzhou.
 A third campus, comprising 57.6 hectares (142 acres) in Jiangning Economic Development Zone of Jiangning District, Nanjing, began operations in September 2001.

 Hohai Library consists of three libraries in three campuses with a total area of 47,000 square meters.
 It has more than 1.85 million books, including 120,000 Chinese and English periodicals, with 567,000 electronic books (including a CD database).
-Hohai University provides internet service all day.

-Students can find classrooms, dining halls, shopping centers, entertainment center, gym, and swimming pool on campus.